grenaud/schmutzi/README.md

   2. The algorithm diverged.
 This could be due to a misleading prior or an almost absence of endogenous material.

-- How can I know if I have multiple contaminants ?
+- How can I know if I have multiple contaminants?

     If you have highly divergent quality values for bases in the contamination prediction, this could be an indication that you might have multiple contaminants.
 Further, if